jrasmusson/ios-professional-course/Password-Reset/8-Unit-Testing/README.md

 }
 ```

-## How to add meaning to your tests with embedded contexts
+Discussion:

+- No one way to do this.
+You could group multiple tests together.
+- Or your could write one test per condition
+- I do both depending on how I feel
+- What I really shoot for is readability
+- Try to make your tests as readable as possible

+## Adding context

-To avoid making your unit tests to convoluted or trying to test too many things, embed context in the class name to limit what you are trying to test and to communicate clearer to the reader the context these unit tests are running in.
+To avoid making your unit tests to convoluted or trying to test too many things, break tests up according to their specific test condition or their context.

+- Create a new test `PasswordStatusViewTests`

+For example let's say we want to test that only ✅ or ⚪️ are displayed in the status view when the user is doing in line validation.

+To capture this context, create a specific test class describing the specific context you are trying to test.

 **PasswordStatusViewTests**